The madeleine moment

 If you were hoping that this concluding article would answer the three important questions posed by Proust, I will have to disappoint you, as it won't; at least not in the way you were perhaps expecting.
 You see, I no longer belong to that portion of humanity which subscribes to the popular notion found in books, tales, romance and the mainstream media that one must question, doubt and speculate about everything and anything in order to expand one's understanding and further one's spiritual growth.

 Franz Kafka, the great Czech writer (who like Proust was a great explorer of the human psyche) once said that: "But the questions that don't answer themselves at the very moment of their asking are never answered."
 By which he meant that our unaided intellect is incapable of arriving at the truth about anything.
 It needs help.
 And that help can only come by means of Intuition, as the authors of this website tell us in their article about Intelligence.
 And this is exactly what happened in the case of our French author.
-Proust came to realize that the cause of the transcendental joy arising from his "madeleine moment" did not come from drinking a cup of tea and eating a morsel of cake, but rather from his own innermost being, which in that moment, conveyed to his waking consciousness something of its own, innate transcendence over all mundane thinking.
+Proust came to realise that the cause of the transcendental joy arising from his "madeleine moment" did not come from drinking a cup of tea and eating a morsel of cake, but rather from his own innermost being, which in that moment, conveyed to his waking consciousness something of its own, innate transcendence over all mundane thinking.
 In that revelation lay all the answers needed to understand his spiritual experience.

 Repeatedly asking questions and speculating on the facts and experiences we encounter in our inner and outer lives is one of the most exhausting and frustrating exercises of our human intellect.
 When we lack faith in, and are ignorant of the powers possessed by the Higher Self, we are like blind men in a dark cellar looking for a cat that isn't there.